 Gmail doesn’t offer support for external styles.
 You can, however, utilize embedded CSS as well as Inline styles.
 A good responsive email typically consists of a fair share of Inline CSS, used mainly to maintain proper structure and styling of a message.
 Embedded CSS is used to add CSS Reset Styles and rules required to make an email responsive.

 Gmail doesn’t let you utilize any web fonts and there’s no way to import them into your HTML.
 You’ll need to use one of the available fonts in your emails.

 Is it really necessary to write an entire HTML code from scratch or to test how it looks on different screens?
 No. There’s an abundance of free and paid email editors available both online and for download.

 More sophisticated tools come with dozens of templates perfect for any occasion.
 You pick the right one, adjust it to your needs, and preview and download the entire HTML code.
-Then you follow the instructions above to send it with Gmail or use any other client or email service provider (ESP).
-Most of these tools run on a freemium model, letting you try some basic templates for free and charging you for more advanced ones.
+Then you follow the instructions above to send it with Gmail or use any other client or email service provider (ESP) like eSputnik, GetResponse etc. Most of these tools run on a freemium model, letting you try some basic templates for free and charging you for more advanced ones.

 Some of these platforms also offer responsive HTML email templates that will look great whether a receiver reads them on a laptop, 292-inch TV or Samsung Galaxy Note 7 (assuming the screen hasn’t burned yet).
 If the budget allows, we strongly recommend picking one of responsive templates for a better user experience.